 - If you don’t have the 1/2 inch and 1/4 inch plunger cutters, you can pinch off pieces of the candy clay, roll them into balls, then flatten them to create the pad and toes on the Reese’s Egg Bunny Feet.

 1 whoopie pie pan

 fondant rolling pin

 non-stick silicone mat (or dust a cutting board with powdered sugar)

-1 small and 1 large round plunger cutter
+1/4 inch round and 1/2 round plunger cutter

 Pre-heat oven to 325 degrees (for non-stick pans.)
 Spray the whoopie pie pan with non-stick spray.
 I squirted some just in the middle of each cavity then used my fingers to spread it evenly around the bottom and up the sides of each cavity.